-Actively participates and contributes to the Government Legal Network including participation on committees.
-Demonstrates understanding of the 'Trusted Advisor' concept, shown through the development and maintaining of strong relationships across the organisation and with clients.
+Government Legal Network including activities. participation on committees.
+Relationship management Demonstrates understanding of the 'Trusted Advisor' concept, shown through the development and maintaining of strong relationships across the organisation and with clients.
 Has significant responsibility for client relationship management and may act as client relationship manager as required under the supervision of Legal Team Manager or senior counsel.
 Displays an understanding of how government and the public sector works and have awareness of relevant political sensitivities.
-Works collaboratively with others across the political nous and navigates diverse, sensitive and complex political situations effectively.
-Acts as Relationship Manager as required.
-Builds internal relationships by working collaboratively with others in the organisation and taking an organisation-wide view.
-Relationship Management Acts as and is respected by external colleagues and political representatives as a Trusted Advisor.
+Works collaboratively with others across the Office and interacts effectively with external political representatives as a Trusted Advisor.
+Able to challenge legal policies or a client's approach, as a trusted advisor. s by working in the organisation political representatives as a Trusted Advisor.
 Able to challenge legal policies or a client's approach, as a trusted advisor.
 Attracts the trust and respect of clients at the highest level.
-Takes responsibility for liaising with Ministers and senior officials on matters of strategic importance.